The conjugacy action of $S_n$ and modules induced from centralisers: Conjugation in the symmetric group

 If $\nu\vdash k$ is any partition other than a hook, the multiplicity is given by $\frac{1}{k} f^\nu.$ Since this number is necessarily an integer, and $f^\nu$ is a positive integer (being the number of standard Young tableaux of shape $\nu,$ or the degree of the irreducible indexed by $\nu$), it follows that it is nonzero.

-The last statement for general $n$ follows from a theorem of Kr\'askiewicz and Weyman, and independently Stanley, (\cite{KW}, \cite{St4EC2}, Solution to Exercise 7.88 (b); see also \cite{R}, Cor.
-8.10) that the multiplicity of the irreducible indexed by $\lambda$ in $f_n$ equals the number of standard Young tableau with major index congruent to 0 modulo $n.$ \end{proof}
+The last statement for general $n$ follows from a theorem of Kr\'askiewicz and Weyman, and independently Stanley, (\cite{KW}, \cite[Solution to Exercise 7.88 (b)]{St4EC2}; see also \cite[Cor.
+8.10]{R}) that the multiplicity of the irreducible indexed by $\lambda$ in $f_n$ equals the number of standard Young tableau with major index congruent to 0 modulo $n.$ \end{proof}

-\begin{remark} Maple computations with SF in fact indicate that $f_n$ contains every irreducible besides $(n-1,1), (2,1^{n-2})$ and $(1^n)$, but this seems considerably more difficult to prove.
-(The author is grateful to R. Stanley for verifying this up to $n=29.$) \end{remark}
+\begin{remark} Maple computations with SF in fact support the conjecture that $f_n$ contains every irreducible besides $(n-1,1), (2,1^{n-2})$ and $(1^n).$ (The author is grateful to R. Stanley for verifying this up to $n=29.$) This conjecture was recently settled in the affirmative by Josh Swanson \cite{Sw}. \end{remark}

 \begin{thm} The representation $\varepsilon(S_n)$ (as well as the representation $\psi(S_n)$ for $n\neq 2$) contains every irreducible representation of $S_n.$ In particular, the nonnegative integers $\sum_{\lambda\in Par_n^{odd}} \chi^\nu(\lambda)$ are in fact positive for all partitions $\nu$ of $n.$ \end{thm}